-You also will want to indicate that the CBS award amount is tentative until your institution receives verification from WSAC that the student graduated from high school with at least a 2.0 GPA.
+You also will want to indicate that the CBS award amount is tentative until your institution receives verification from WSAC that the student graduated from high school (with at least a 2.0 GPA for students that direct admit to a public or private four-year institution).
 Institutions must verify student eligibility before disbursing funds.

-Calculating WCG and CBS Awards
+Calculating WCG, WCG-C, WA Bridge Grant, and CBS Awards